-- b.
-Artist- or Writer-in-Residence: An Artist- or Writer-in-Residence is a full-time teaching member of the Faculty.
-The title recognizes achievement, experience, and acclaim.
-The appointee may or may not have the academic credentials required for appointment at a professorial rank.
-Promotions to Senior and to Distinguished Artist- or Writer-in-Residence are granted by the Dean of the Faculty/Vice President for Academic Affairs upon the recommendation of the department. - Visiting Artist- or Writer-in-Residence: A Visiting Artist- or Writer-in-Residence is a full-time teaching member of the Faculty appointed for fewer than three years. - d.
+- d.
 Visiting Professor or Librarian: A Visiting Professor or Librarian is usually a full-time member of the Faculty appointed at one of the professorial or librarian ranks for a limited time.
 The title reflects the possession of appropriate academic credentials. - e.
 Trustee Visiting Scholar: A funded position identified by the Board of Trustees to enable the College to enhance the diversity of the Faculty.
 Appointment to this full-time non-tenure-track position is for one year and is renewable for an additional year.
 Trustee Visiting Scholars may be appointed in any department with preference given to those departments and programs with the greatest need for additional staff and/or curricular enhancement.
 Additional Trustee Visiting Scholars may be appointed as sabbatical replacements. - f.
 Lecturer: A Lecturer is a full- or part-time member of the teaching or library faculty needed in a department or program.
-Lecturers may be practicing professionals qualified by the possession of special skills or experience though they may not necessarily have the academic credentials required for appointment at professorial ranks.
+Lecturers may be practicing professionals qualified by the possession of special skills or experience though they may not necessarily have the academic credentials required for appointment at professorial ranks. - g.

-- g.
 Teaching Associate: Full- or part-time teaching members of the faculty.
 Teaching Associates principally collaborate with other faculty in the design and/or delivery of the curriculum in a department or program.
-Promotion to Senior Teaching Associate is granted by the department according to departmental procedures and with the consent of the Dean of the Faculty/Vice President for Academic Affairs - Visiting Teaching Associate: A Visiting Teaching Associate is a full- or part-time appointment for fewer than three years. - i.
+Promotion to Senior Teaching Associate is granted by the department according to departmental procedures and with the consent of the Dean of the Faculty/Vice President for Academic Affairs. - h.
+Visiting Teaching Associate: A Visiting Teaching Associate is a full- or part-time appointment for fewer than three years. - i.
 Research Associate: This is a non-teaching, non-salaried appointment.
 The College will provide office and/or laboratory space if possible and use of library, computing, and recreational facilities.
 The Research Associate may apply for external research funding as a member of the College and is expected to contribute to the overall scholarship of the department to which he or she is assigned. - Department Assistant: Full- or part-time appointments to assist the members of the teaching or library faculty. - 3.
 The creation of any new faculty titles and descriptions must be approved by the Faculty.
-Changes in status or title of any faculty appointee must be made in accordance with procedures for appointment or promotion as stated above in Part One (Faculty Rights and Responsibilities), Articles VI (Appointments to the Faculty) and VIIIXI (Evaluation of Faculty for Continued Service and Advancement in RankPromotion), Section F (Promotion).
+Changes in status or title of any faculty appointee must be made in accordance with procedures for appointment or promotion as stated above in Part One (Faculty Rights and Responsibilities), Articles VI (Appointments to the Faculty) and VIII (Evaluation of Faculty for Continued Service and Advancement in Rank), Section F (Promotion).